digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Daml Script
 ~~~~~~~~~~~

-We’ve added a new opt-in version of daml-script which, among other
-improvements, adds support for Upgrades.
+Support for SCU is available in the opt-in beta version of Daml Script.

-This new version acts as a drop in replacement for the previous
+This version acts as a drop-in replacement for the previous
-daml-script, and will enable support for upgrades on all queries and
+daml-script, and enables support for upgrades on all queries and
 command submissions.

-We also expose new functions for more advanced interactions with
+We also expose functions for more advanced interactions with
-upgrades, as well as to revert to previous submission behavior.
+upgrades, as well as to revert to the previous submission behavior.

 Daml Compiler
 ~~~~~~~~~~~~~